 Each topping was artfully enclosed within a brioche bun, with just the right amount of everything.
 Franks ‘n Dawgs uses specially cut brioche bread, which is a flaky, higher-quality type of bread than a typical hot dog bun, for all of their dogs.

-I loved the smoky pancetta pieces, and the Brussels sprout leaves were crispy and added a nice bitterness to
+I loved the smoky pancetta pieces, and the Brussels sprout leaves were crispy and added a nice bitterness to balance out the tangy mayo.
+The brat was well-cooked and provided a nice canvas for the other ingredients.

 For a side, I got triple truffle fries ($5.95).
 They earn the name by undergoing a treatment of truffle oil, truffle butter and a finish of truffle salt.
 Despite the name, the truffle flavor was still subtle, which I appreciated because it was not too overwhelming.